ninablin/nina-academic-website/content/project/word-ladder-external-project/index.md

 ---
 title: Word Ladder
 #summary: An example of linking directly to an external project website using `external_link`.
-summary: A word ladder puzzle has two words in the ladder, one at the bottom and one at the top.
-You need to form a sequence of words (a word ladder).
-On every step of the ladder, you must place a new one that only differs one letter from the previous word.
+summary: The classic word ladder puzzle that for the given two words, you must place a new word which only differs one letter from the previous word.
 You can download and play this classic game on the console.

 tags:
 - webDev